ashafaei/ubc3v/README.md

 The easy-pose, as the name indicates, is an easy sub-problem with a limited set of postures (mostly walking and running) and only one character.
 The inter-pose includes all the postures, but with only one character.
 Finally, hard-pose includes all the postures and the above 16 characters.
 The progression in the dataset difficulty is particularly useful for curriculum learning [3] applications.
+More details on how this data is generated is available in our paper [2].

 <center>
 ![alt text](https://raw.githubusercontent.com/ashafaei/ubc3v/master/metadata/samples.png "Samples")